FunAudioLLM/CosyVoice/README.md

 1. We borrowed a lot of code from [Matcha-TTS](https://github.com/shivammehta25/Matcha-TTS).
 2. We borrowed a lot of code from [AcademiCodec](https://github.com/yangdongchao/AcademiCodec).
 3. We borrowed a lot of code from [WeNet](https://github.com/wenet-e2e/wenet).

+## Disclaimer
+The content provided above is for academic purposes only and is intended to demonstrate technical capabilities.
+Some examples are sourced from the internet.
+If any content infringes on your rights, please contact us to request its removal.